pelican-plugins/graphviz/README.md

 To-Do
 -----

-Contributions that make this plugin work with [reStructuredText][] content would be welcome.
+Contributions that make this plugin work with [reStructuredText][] content are welcome.

 [reStructuredText]: https://docutils.sourceforge.io/rst.html